Dry vs Wet laid Stone Walls:

 One of the first questions many homeowners ask when proposing a new stone wall is whether the wall should be built with or without the use of mortar.
 (A “wet” stone wall uses mortar, while a “dry” stone wall does not).
 Different factors can effect this decision, but we at Concord Stoneworks will most often recommend a dry stone wall.
 In this article we will discuss why this is so and the advantages and disadvantages of either option.

 On the other hand a dry laid stone wall is flexible.
 Water drains through it naturally, and any minor settling or shifting that occurs is absorbed by the wall and goes largely unnoticed.
-Even if major failure does occur, the wall or portions of it are easy to dismantle and rebuild using the same material.
-Repaired portions will also blend fairly seamlessly into the existing wall.
+Even if major failure does occur for some reason, the wall or portions of it are easy to dismantle and rebuild using the same material.
+Repaired portions will also blend seamlessly into the existing wall.

 One of the advantages of a mortared stone wall is that it is easier to achieve a high level of finish.
 While building the wall, the mason can rely on the adhesive properties of the mortar to hold the stones in place.
 This makes it easier to focus on facing the wall to create a very flat and consistent finish.

-A dry stone mason uses gravity only to hold the wall together.
+A dry stone wall relies gravity only to hold the wall together.
 Each stone is laid with structural integrity in mind.
 Instead of facing the wall with a stone’s flattest face, the stones are stacked so that the heft of the stone ties back into the wall and holds everything together.
-This produces a more rustic or traditional look.
-Extremely high finish dry stone walls do exist, but they take extra time and care to produce.
+This produces a more traditional look.
+High finish dry stone walls are also possible, but take extra time and care to produce.

 Lastly and most importantly, it is often less costly to build a dry stone wall.
 Wet stone walls require a rigid concrete base, mortar for the wall and the machinery/labor to mix the mortar, and proper drainage.
 This additional prep work is necessary to try and prevent any movement.